Rivu49/SpotifySimpleClone/README.md

 ## How to Use

-1. Clone this repository to your local machine `git clone https://github.com/gaurav-bhadane/Spotify-Clone.git`.
+1. Clone this repository to your local machine.
 2. Open `index.html` in your preferred web browser.

 ## Future Improvements